I am an Employer

 • people who use violence, and may (for example) need to move out of their home

-• people supporting someone (other than a child with whom they live) else affected by domestic violence
+• people supporting someone else (other than a child with whom they live) affected by domestic violence

 • victims of a sexual assault/rape, that is not related to domestic violence